Ends in

 • Upgrading a Blob storage account to a general-purpose v2 account has no downtime and you don’t need to copy the data

-• It doesn’t support hot, cool, and archive access tiers
+• It doesn’t support hot, cool, cold, and archive access tiers

 • You can use BlockBlobStorage for storing unstructured object data as block blobs or append blobs.